-Open Lab Tutoring is available to students in different levels of Mathematics, English, Developmental Reading/Writing, Chemistry, Biology, and History.
-However, tutoring in select technical areas is also available.
-In addition to personalized tutoring, the program offers computerbased tutoring which utilizes software to help students practice English and Math skills and review Biology and Social Science materials.
+Open Lab Tutoring is available to students in different levels of Mathematics, English, Developmental Reading/Writing, Chemistry, and Biology.
+History, upper-level Math and English tutoring is available at the Learning Resource Center, second floor.
+However, tutoring in select technical areas is also available throughout campus.
+In addition to traditional tutoring services, the program offers computer-based tutoring which utilizes software to help students practice English and Math skills and review Biology and Social Science materials.
 The software is textbook compatible and provides students with practice/review test questions.
+Additionally, students can access "My TSTC Video Library" to view 2-5 minute tutoring videos on different subjects by visiting their Web page at www.tstc.edu/harlingenoss/situtoringprogram.